cmbant/context-assistant/README.md

 3. Deploy the application

 The build process will automatically generate the combined context files during deployment.

+## Security

+### API Protection

+The chat API endpoint (`/api/unified-chat`) is automatically protected from external access to prevent unauthorized usage of your LLM services and avoid unexpected API costs.

+**How it works:**
+- Internal requests (from the web application itself) are automatically allowed
+- External requests (from other domains/applications) are blocked with a 403 Forbidden response

+This protection is always active and requires no configuration.
+The web interface will work normally while preventing external API abuse.

 ## Development Best Practices